This Step: Get a Drivers License

 - A passing score on a vision test

-Pass the written test and you’ll receive a permit so you can practice driving.
-Just be sure you always have an accompanying adult (18 years of age or older) who holds a valid California license.
+Pass the written test and you'll receive a permit so you can practice driving.
+Just be sure you always have an accompanying adult (18 years old or older) who holds a valid California license.

 Once you feel comfortable enough behind the wheel that you could ace a road test, make another appointment at the CA DMV to take your driving test.
 Be sure you bring proof of insurance (financial responsibility).
 After you pass the exam, you'll receive an interim license valid for 90 days while you wait for your new photo license to arrive by mail.